RyanMcNeill1977/qgis_tutorial/lesson2.md

 So lets figure out which communities have been the site of the most earthquake epicenters.

 To make things easy, I've downloaded the earthquake data for you.
 The source of the data is the [United States Geological Survey](https://earthquake.usgs.gov/earthquakes/search/).
+Download it [here](/quake.csv).

 I selected all quakes with a magnitude greater than 2.5 between 5/10/2013 and 5/10/2017.